AlexanderJernstrom/robotics-learning/README.md

 ## Multiarm bandit

-A very simple simulation of the multiarm bandit where a greedy and an \(\epsilon\)-greedy method were compared.
+A very simple simulation of the multiarm bandit where a greedy and an $$\epsilon$$-greedy method were compared.
 This exercise is taken from the book "Reinforcement Learning: An Introduction" by Richard Sutton and Andrew Barto from the section on Multi-arm bandits.
-My first real Reinforcement learning project, something is wrong since \(\epsilon\) method should perform much better, also on the roadmap to fix.
+My first real Reinforcement learning project, something is wrong since $$\epsilon$$ method should perform much better, also on the roadmap to fix.
 Most of the code lies in `/rl/multiarmbandit.ipynb`.

 # Currently learning